cypress-io/cypress-documentation/source/guides/guides/test-retries.md

 1. A test runs for the first time.
 If the {% fa fa-check-circle green %} test passes, Cypress will move forward with any remaining tests as usual.

-2. If the {% fa fa-times red %} test fails, Cypress will tell you that the first attempt failed and will to run the test a second time.
+2. If the {% fa fa-times red %} test fails, Cypress will tell you that the first attempt failed and will attempt to run the test a second time.

 {% img /img/guides/test-retries/attempt-2-start.png %}